How to Make Nigerian Egusi Soup with Lumps

 - ½ cup palm oil

 - 1 teaspoon of fresh ogiri or Dawa Dawa or okpei or Iru (locust beans)

 - Salt to taste

 - Ground crayfish to taste

 - Seasoning cubes

-- Cooked meat – goat, beef, fish, chicken (optional) or shellfish.
-Quantity and variety depends on personal preference
+- Cooked meat – goat, beef, fish, chicken (optional), or shellfish.
+Quantity and variety depend on personal preference

 - 2 cups cut pumpkin leaves

 - 1 cup water leaf cut

 - 3 tablespoons bitter leaf washed